tronprotocol/documentation-en/docs/q&a/qa.md

 **Ask: Can SolidityNode and FullNode be deployed in one machine?
 Will they share the data?**

 Answer: They can be deployed in one machine.
 You can specify the data storage path in configuration file `db.directory = "database"，index.directory = "index"`.
 You can run FullNode.jar and SolidityNode.jar in different paths to separate the data and log.
 Remember to change the port in `config.conf`, because two nodes can not work using the same port.
-SolidityNode is deprecated by FullNode.
+SolidityNode is deprecated.
 Now a FullNode supports all RPCs of a SolidityNode.
 New developers should deploy FullNode only.